Alberta Broadband Fund

 Each stream will also define its own specific requirements.

-The first intake, Service Availability Challenges, will address communities where delivered internet speeds are below the federal target of 50 megabits per second (Mbps) for downloads and 10 Mbps for uploads, despite federally mapped service availability claims indicating target speeds are available.
+Stream 1 was used to address communities where the community believed the delivered internet speeds are below the federal target of 50 megabits per second (Mbps) for downloads and 10 Mbps for uploads, despite federally mapped service availability claims indicating target speeds are available.

-To be eligible for funding, applicants will be required to prove that mapped speeds are inaccurate.
-Submissions will require applicant verification that broadband services are:
+To be eligible for funding, applicants were required to prove that mapped speeds indicated on the federal broadband service availability map are inaccurate.
+Submissions required applicant verification that broadband services are:

 • Not and will not be available through current service providers